 2.5.
-Services delivered via Information and Communication Technology (ICT)
+Services delivered via information and communication technology

-Consultations delivered via ICT (including but not limited to telehealth and where the patient is participating via a video link) must be equivalent to a face to face consultation to be counted as a non-admitted patient service event.
+Consultations delivered via information and communication technology (ICT) (including but not limited to telehealth and where the patient is participating via a video conferencing platform) must be equivalent to a face to face consultation to be counted as a non-admitted patient service event.
 That is, the event must be necessary and if the event were not delivered via ICT then the patient would have been required to receive that service in a face to face consultation.

-- a) Consultations delivered via ICT must involve an interaction between at least one health care provider and the patient.
+- Consultations delivered via ICT must involve an interaction between at least one healthcare provider and the patient.
 Hence, the presence of the patient is required at one location.
-The interaction must be the equivalent of a face to face consultation.
-That is, both health care provider and patient interacting in a mutually responsive manner within a short timeframe. - b) Consultations delivered via ICT must be a substitute for a face to face consultation to be counted as a non-admitted patient service event.
-That is, the consultation must contain therapeutic/clinical content and be equivalent in content in the sense that if the consultation could not be provided via ICT, a face to face consultation would have occurred. - c) Administrative phone calls, such as booking or rescheduling appointments, must not be counted as non-admitted patient service events. - d) Consultations delivered via ICT may be counted by the public hospital service providing the consultation service (provider end), and by the public hospital service where the patient is present (receiver end).
+The interaction must be the equivalent of a face-to-face consultation.
+That is, both healthcare provider and patient interacting in a mutually responsive manner within a short timeframe. - Consultations delivered via ICT must be a substitute for a face-to-face consultation to be counted as a non-admitted patient service event.
+That is, the consultation must contain therapeutic/clinical content and be equivalent in content in the sense that if the consultation could not be provided via ICT, a face-to-face consultation would have occurred. - Administrative phone calls, such as booking or rescheduling appointments, must not be counted as non-admitted patient service events. - Consultations delivered via ICT may be counted by the public hospital service providing the consultation service (provider end), and by the public hospital service where the patient is present (receiver end).